Somshuvra22/Numerical-Analysis-in-C-Simpsons-Integration/README.md

 1. 📖 Reads the mathematical expression from `functions.txt`
 2. 🔄 Converts the infix expression to postfix notation
 3. 🧮 Evaluates the expression at different points using a stack-based calculator
-4. 📊 Applies Simpson's Rule for numerical integration
+4. 📊 Applies Simpson's 1/3rd Rule for numerical integration

-## ⚠️ Limitations

-- 📏 Maximum expression length: 256 characters
-- 📚 Maximum stack size: 100 elements
-- ⚡ Division by zero returns 0
-- 📝 Expression must be in valid mathematical format